SalihErenYuceturk/DSA-Python/README.md

 depending on the nature of ordering, eliminate half of the list and check the middle item of that.
 Time complexity is O(log(n)).

+### Hashing
+Through the use of hashing, a data structure that can be searched in O(1) can be built.
+A hash table is used for this.
+A hash table is a collection of items which are stored in such a way as to make it easy to find them later.
+Each position has a key and value.
+Retrieving the value assigned to a key takes only a time complexity of O(1).
+For this to be done successfully, the correct key and value must be mapped together.
+This is done through a hash function.

+If two values end up having the same key, this is called a collusion.
+It is possible to write a function that avoids this if we know the value set beforehand, and that it will not change.

 ## Sorting